morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Reviews on AliExpress are very positive with almost all Linux users appearing to be happy.

-These is discussion and a review several messages into the following thread:
+There is a discussion and a review several messages into the following thread:

 https://github.com/morrownr/USB-WiFi/issues/455